xz1996/GitLabLearning/GitLab Runner Primer.md

 ### When using docker executor runner in ubuntu 18.04, the runner can't access to the Internet

-There is an DNS issue when using ubuntu 18.04 with Docker, you can refer to [here](https://github.com/docker/libnetwork/issues/2187) for more detail information.
+There is a DNS issue when using ubuntu 18.04 with Docker, you can refer to [here](https://github.com/docker/libnetwork/issues/2187) for more detail information.

 The following error may occur in the pipeline: